plurid/plurid/docs/ENGINE_FEATURE_ROADMAP.md

 Deferred:

-- A roll / free-look camera (the quaternion path is tested and off the camera path; the turntable has no roll by design).
 - Collision against planes when flying (no physics today).
 - `content-visibility` for culled planes (needs intrinsic sizes; `visibility: hidden` + containment is used).
 - A gallery / docs site generated from the harness scenarios.